Dometrain/deep-dive-typescript/5-mapped-types/5.10-recursion/readme.md

 # Recursion

 A mapped type can be recursive, meaning that it can refer to itself in its definition.
-This is useful for creating complex data structures like trees or linked lists.
+This is useful for creating complex data structures like trees or linked lists, or for handling nested objects.

 # Example: Recursive Mapped Type